Emerging Scholars Fellowship

 - room and board (onsite) at the conference provided at host institution

-- one year of associate membership in the CBA including a subscription to The Catholic Biblical Quarterly.
+- candidacy for membership in the CBA (one year of dues waived after vote during AGM Business Meeting), including subscription to The Catholic Biblical Quarterly.

 - honorarium of $200